Dawoodoz/DFPSR/README.md

 * **Microsoft Windows**, but slower than on Linux because Windows has lots of background processes and slower threading and memory management.

 ## Partial support for:
-* MacOS has software rendering and a CoreAudio sound backend working, but still needs to replace X11 with a native port.
+* MacOS still has features missing in the Cocoa integration, but will soon be officially supported.

 ## Might also work on:
 * BSD and Solaris have code targeting the platforms in fileAPI.cpp for getting the application folder, but there are likely some applications missing for running the build script.